getreu/tp-note/docs/source/tpnote--manpage.md

 the default configuration.
 Then the resulting syntax is checked.
 If not correct, the last sourced configuration file is renamed (thus disabled) and Tp-Note starts with its internal default configuration.
-For debugging, you can print out the merge result with '`-V -b -d trace`'.
+For debugging, you can print out the merged result with '`-V -b -d trace`'.

 ```sh
 tpnote -V -b -d trace  |less